Flooristics, LLC

 Share Button

-Used for floors, walls, counter tops and more, porcelain tile is a beautiful and stylish way to enhance any residential or business space.
-Porcelain tiles are ideal for many situations and make a long-lasting surface covering that resists moisture, wear and tear and even temperature extremes.
+People use porcelain tile for floors, walls, countertops, and more.
+It offers a beautiful and stylish way to enhance residential and commercial spaces.
+Porcelain tiles work well in many situations.
+They create a long-lasting surface covering.
+They resist moisture, wear and tear, and even temperature extremes.

-Many people might think that all tile is the same but there is a difference between ceramic tiles and porcelain tiles.
-Depending on where the tile is being installed, one may have an advantage over the other.
+Many people might think that all tile is the same, but there is a difference between ceramic tiles and porcelain tiles.
+Depending on the installation location, one option may offer an advantage over the other.
 Learning more about porcelain tile can help those in the business help clients decide whether or not they are a good choice for the project.
 Porcelain tiles have several unique characteristics that flooring installers and inspectors should know.

 1. Porcelain tiles and ceramic tiles are made from different types of clay.